cliffmartin93-dot/brandstack-whitepaper/introduction.md

 Traditional brand guidelines are static documents.

-They explain the brand — but don’t help teams apply it.
+They explain the brand, but don’t help teams apply it.

 BrandStack transforms guidelines into an interactive system that teams can actually use.